Our Executive Director

 Rooms of Hope, Executive Director

-Shelley is finishing a second degree in interior design, and after creating her first dream room makeover in 2009 with Make-A-Wish, for a very special young lady with an aggressive form of cancer, she knew that this was her calling.
+After creating her first dream room makeover in 2009 with Make-A-Wish, for a very special young lady with an aggressive form of cancer, she knew that this was her calling.
 “Seeing her eyes filled with hope when she saw her room for the first time was so gratifying.
 I’m inspired to do better in the world when I see how brave and fearless these children are in their world.
 Designing dream rooms and more is simply my way of creating rooms of hope for these very special people that I’m privileged to know.”